Eulerian orientations and Hadamard codes: A novel connection via counting: Preliminaries

 \subsection{Affine signatures}

-In this section we give some basic properties of affine signatures.
-From the definition, one can check that affine signatures are closed under pinning, extracting, tensor product and factoring.
-Also, $f\in \mathscr{A}$ if and only if $f_{\times m} \in \mathscr{A}$, for any $m\in \mathbb{Z}_+$.
+In this section, we give some basic properties of affine signatures.
+From the definition, one can verify that affine signatures are closed under pinning, extracting, tensor product, and factoring.
+Moreover, $f\in \mathscr{A}$ if and only if $f_{\times m} \in \mathscr{A}$, for any $m\in \mathbb{Z}_+$.

-\begin{lemma} If a signature $f\in \mathscr{A}$ is constant-weighted and $\delta_0,\delta_1\nmid f$, then $\#_i^0(f)=\#_i^1(f)$ for any $i\in A(f)$.
+\begin{lemma} If a signature $f\in \mathscr{A}$ is constant-weighted and $\delta_0,\delta_1\nmid f$, then $\#_i^0(f)=\#_i^1(f)$ for any $i\in I(f)$.
 Moreover, $f$ is an \rm{EO} signature. \end{lemma}